xymon-monitoring/problem-solving/README.md

 - Help **focus on the main, most blocking problems**
   - Order by priority or importance
 - Have a tracking tool
-  - Who take care
+  - Who take care ?
-  - Status
+  - What is the status ?

 ### How
 - **Anyone** can participate! **Adding problems** or **commenting** on problems